logo logo

 “Our military members swear an oath to support and defend the constitution for all of us.
 We fight for them, to ensure they have experienced and zealous advocates in court, and with all levels of command, to make sure they are protected by the very constitution and rights they fight for.” – Attorney Richard V. Stevens

-The Military Justice System: The Commander’s System
+The Military Justice System: The Power and Resources of the Government Against You.

 After you joined the United States military, you became subject to a justice system that, in many ways, is very different than the civilian justice system.
 The Uniform Code of Military Justice (UCMJ) is the statutory law that governs the military and its military justice system.
-Along with the UCMJ and the punitive Articles that can be charged as crimes, the Rules for Courts-Martial (R.C.M.), Military Rules of Evidence (M.R.E), and Rules governing NonJudicial Punishment (Article 15, NJP) are all included within the Manual for Courts-Martial (M.C.M.) which is the primary textual source for military law and procedure.
+Along with the UCMJ and the punitive Articles that can be charged as military crimes, the Rules for Courts-Martial (R.C.M.), Military Rules of Evidence (M.R.E), and Rules governing NonJudicial Punishment (Article 15, NJP) are all included within the Manual for Courts-Martial (M.C.M.) which is the primary textual source for military law and procedure.
 Each service branch also has their own rules, regulations, instructions, and other guidance that governs their duties, responsibilities, and conduct.

-In a perfect world, military commander’s actions are all fair, appropriate, and justified.
+In a perfect world, military commander’s actions, or OSTC decisions, are all fair, appropriate, and justified.
 It is not a perfect world!
 Commanders are human beings.
 Military prosecutors are human beings.
 Human beings have flaws.
 Some military commanders and/or prosecutors make errors, have biases, abuse authority, have malice – take actions that are not fair, are not appropriate, and are not justified.
 On those occasions when such unjust actions are taken, which could have such dramatic impacts on a military member’s future, there is a need for experienced and aggressive defense counsel.

 Common Military Adverse Actions You May Face